 Hoppers with Katta Sambal

 I can say a pile of Hoppers (Appa/ Appam) are another popular must try Sri Lankan cuisine for dinner.
 Hoppers are also known as Sri Lankan Pancake.

 Savory Hoppers and Egg Hoppers was the first Sri Lankan food I liked to try at Jinadasa Thala Guli Restaurant on Kandy Road.
 It was too tasty with Katta Sambal or Lunumiris.

-But my favorite are Egg Hoppers where you will find one poached egg in the middle of each Hopper.
+But my favorite is Egg Hoppers where you will find one poached egg in the middle of each Hopper.
 String Hoppers can also be eaten as breakfast.

 Sri Lankan Dinner: Hoppers with Katta Sambal

 If you’re at this restaurant then must try Thala Guli, a popular sweet dish of Sri Lanka which made with grated coconut, jaggery, and sesame.

 Pol Roti with Lunumiris

 Pol Roti is nothing but a Coconut Bread and worth to try for breakfast with Lunumiris.
 My another favorite Sri Lankan breakfast.
 The main ingredient of this flatbread is coconut which mixed with red chilis, onions to prepare a dough of wheat flour.
 It served with Pol Sambola or Coconut Sambol.

 I can’t describe how yummy this Sri Lankan food was to me!
 For the first time, I ate this food from one local restaurant at Adam’s Peak while coming back to Slightly Chilled Hotel in Nallathanniya.

 Pol Roti with Lunumiris [Photo Source: The Internet]

 Two or three bread I took and forgot to capture photos of eating. 😀 I was too tired and hungry after almost 8 hours most robust adventure at Adam’s Peak.
 But I must say this spicy and sweet bread is must try for all Roti lovers around.

 Pittu with Sour Fish Curry

 The cylinder shape of steamed rice is known as Pittu or Puttu in Sri Lanka and also a popular dish in Kerala, India.
 Here also the main ingredient is the grated coconut which mixed with rice and can be served with curry for breakfast.